 There are a number of reasons why deleted files can't be recovered with Recuva, or other recovery software.
-Neither FAT nor NTFS file systems were designed to assist file recovery, so sometimes recovery faces insuperable difficulties.
-Whilst we may already know that whenever a file is deleted the space it used is immediately available for other file allocation, we may not realise that the operating system is also burning the recovery bridges.
+Neither FAT nor NTFS file systems were designed to assist in deleted file recovery, nor do they have any obligation to keep deleted files' metadata intact (that's why there is the recycler).
+Sometimes deleted file recovery can face insuperable difficulties, and quite often it's impossible.
 There's no substitute for backups.
-This page deals mainly with NTFS and FAT, and Piriform's Recuva, but most of what is here will apply to any recovery software.

 This page was originally written to assist users of Piriform's Recuva, but most of what is here will apply to any recovery software.
 If Recuva isn't already downloaded and installed, download the portable version to another partition, or a flash drive, to avoid overwriting deleted data.
 Opening Recuva allocates and then deletes a zero-byte file called SomeRandomTmpFile in Recuva's program folder.
 If that program folder is on the drive being recovered from, then at least one deleted file record in the MFT will have been overwritten and lost forever.
 Launching Recuva for the first time also writes a prefetch file (and whatever else Windows decides) overwriting both MFT entries and clusters, so Recuva by itself is to some extent destructive.